couchbase/build-tools/cbdeps/cbpy/README.md

 `cb-requirements.txt` file to be left in the source directory as just `requirements.txt`.
 Black Duck can then process this file and include all Python dependencies in the corresponding reports.

+For reporting the version of Python itself in Black Duck, we still include a template `black-duck-manifest.yaml.in` which will packaged as `cbpy-black-duck-manifest.yaml` in the final package.